TheMicroSaasInc/rupya/README.md

 In India, where the agriculture industry employs 41.49% of the working population, a seamless way to lend and borrow for trade financing is essential.

-Rupya is an Unsecured/Zero collateral lending platform, which is tapping into both these markets to revolutionise DeFi financing.
+Lendify is an Unsecured/Zero collateral lending platform, which is tapping into both these markets to revolutionise DeFi financing.
 There is a focus on incentivising agriculture loans while borrowing

-## How Rupya works
+## How Lendify works

 - **Lenders** lend assets into a particular currency pool which is used for loans, for which they earn interest.
 Liquid funds is planned to be deposited in aave/curve.
 - **Borrowers**, once approved, submit a loan request, their request is verified by the stakers, and stakers have the final verdict on the approval.